manuel-mauky/SnakeFX/README.md

 To build the project type `gradle build`.
 To run the application you can type `gradle run`.

-I'm planning to add configurations to build executables of the game.
+### Create Executables

+To create an executable for the game you need to run the command `gradle jfxDeploy`.
+After that the executables are located in the subdirectory `build/distributions/bundles`.